 During the darkest time of the year from November to January, the sun sets in Lapland already around 2PM.
 The cold outdoor temperature and the darkness can make the modern indoor museums quite attractive for many, and Rovaniemi has several modern museums to choose from.

-We visited Arktikum, a museum and a science center focusing in the history and culture of Lapland, and Arctic life, where you can get a better understanding also of the Sami culture, and the science behind the Aurora Borealis, the northern lights.
+, a museum and a science center focusing in the history and culture of Lapland, and Arctic life, where you can get a better understanding also of the Sami culture, and the science behind the Aurora Borealis

 The Northern Lights light up the sky over Lapland on up to 200 nights of the year, and on approximately one out of three nights in Rovaniemi.
 According to Visit Rovaniemi, a good place for seeing the northern lights in Rovaniemi is on the riverfront right behind the Arktikum museum, near Rovaniemi center, but there are several companies who offer northern lights tours by a reindeer sleigh or by snowshoeing.
 Unfortunately, we didn’t see Northern Lights on our trip.

 The evening time in Rovaniemi is magical nevertheless.
 Head for outdoor adventures, whether it’s sledding in lighted hills, or guided tours in the forest.
 Of course, nothing wrong about cozying up by the fireplace, and enjoying another true Finnish experience: the sauna.